New York: The city that never sleeps… is alive again!

 • Visit Times Square by day and by night – if only to say that you have been there.
 On a side note – Raising Canes will be opening a restaurant there this summer.
 Central Park

 You can be in New York City for a month and not do it all.
 My best suggestion is not to try.
 Pick the most important things on your list and start there.
 Just remember to allow time in your schedule to watch a parade you weren’t expecting or visit a street market.
-Take time to people watch.
+Take time to people-watch.
 If you are walking The High Line Park – don’t miss Chelsea Market only a few blocks away.
 Forgot to get tickets for the Statue of Liberty?
 See it from the Staten Island Ferry.
-And be patient – it is a city of over 8 million people trying to get to work, to see a show, to get to the gym or just head home.
+And be patient – it is a city of over 8 million people trying to get to work, see a show, get to the gym, or just head home.
 It is hustle and bustle 24/7, but it can be magical if you just take a minute to stop, look and listen.

 Need more info on NYC?
-Please feel free to give me a call at 504-587-1644.
+Please feel free to give me a call at 504-587-1644 or click here

 Lynda